brian-watkins/elmer/README.md

   Command.stub (tagger time)
 ```

-Here, we use `Elmer.Command.stub` to create a command whose effect is the message we provide.
+Here, we use `Elmer.Platform.Command.stub` to create a command whose effect is the message we provide.
 This lets us specify exactly what time should be returned for the purpose of our test.

 Now we update our test to override `Task.perform` with `fakeTaskPerform`.
 We use
 two functions to do this:

-- `Elmer.Command.override` allows us to specify which `Cmd`-generating function to
+- `Elmer.Platform.Command.override` allows us to specify which `Cmd`-generating function to
 override and provide the alternate implementation.
-- `Elmer.Command.use` ensures that, during the appropriate portion of our test,
+- `Elmer.Platform.Command.use` ensures that, during the appropriate portion of our test,
 `Cmd`-generating functions will be replaced with the alternate implementations we specify.

 ```